nmortari/LTRCOM-2000/docs/TemplatesAndCloning/Introduction.md

 **Do NOT delete DO_NOT_USE Template Profile.**

-**Do NOT delete or any server policy or vNIC policy without your -SRVx at the end, where x is your pod number.**
+**Do NOT delete or any server policy or vNIC policy without your -SRVxx at the end, where x is your pod number.**